deepgram-devs/livestream-amazonIVS-and-deepgram/README.md

 ## Run the development environment

-Run the node the server with `npm run start`.
+Run the node server with `npm run start`.

-Run the front-end Vue cli with `npm run serve`.
+Run the frontend Vue cli with `npm run serve`.

 ## Live streaming